pygreece/community/organization/principles/en.md

 - A member may at any time terminate their membership by informing the board in writing.

-- A member that acts against the interests of the PyGreece community or PyGreece AMKE may be expelled by the full majority decision of the board of directors.
+- A member that acts against the interests of the PyGreece community or PyGreece AMKE may be expelled by a full majority decision of the board of directors.
 In case this member is a director, the director considered to be expelled is excluded from the vote and the decision needs the full majority of the rest of the board to pass.
 A member may be expelled from the General Assembly of PyGreece community too, at an Assembly meeting by